Activists Will Not Rest Until Every Vote Is Counted In Stacey Abrams' Election

 Palast, who has been investigating Kemp for years, said that Kemp canceled the registrations of over half a million Georgians last year, saying they had moved.
 But after consulting an independent firm, a top expert in address location, Palast found that at least 340,134 of them had remained at their original address.
 He said Kemp also purged thousands of people who moved within their county.

-Several American election-related complaints have been filed before multiple federal judges.
-Palast sued Kemp last month in a U.S. federal court.
+Several election-related complaints have been filed before multiple federal judges.
+Palast sued Kemp last month in a federal court.

 BREAKING: #BlackLivesMatter Activists Busted for Protest Balloons https://t.co/CruYPTJFgC— Greg Palast (@Greg_Palast) November 14, 2018